 THE INFORMATION PRESENTED IN THE ATTACHED SUMMARY TERM SHEETS IS INCLUDED AS AN ATTACHMENT TO A RESPONSE TO RFP SUBMITTED BY ENA AND LVC I TO NEVADA POWER DATED FEBRUARY 22, 2001, AND IS NOT TO BE CONSIDERED SEPARATELY FROM THE LETTER.
 NEITHER THE RESPONSE TO RFP NOR THIS ATTACHMENT IS INTENDED TO BE COMPLETE AND ALL INCLUSIVE OF THE TERMS OF THE PROPOSED TRANSACTION, NOR DOES THE RESPONSE TO RFP OR THIS ATTACHMENT CREATE A BINDING AND ENFORCEABLE CONTRACT BETWEEN OR COMMITMENT OR OFFER TO ANY PARTY OR PARTIES.

 ATTACHMENT 1A

-(Unit Firm Energy – 10-Year Term – First 5 Years at Fixed Priced)
+(Unit Contingent Energy – 10-Year Term – First 5 Years at Fixed Price)

 BUYER: Nevada Power Company

 RESPONDENT: Las Vegas Cogeneration Limited Partnership

 CONTRACT

 TERM: May 1, 2001 – December 31, 2010